ivansmith7795/clothing-style-classifier/recommender/README.md

 # Using ANNOY Recommender for Clothing Classification #

-Since the use of nearest neighbour techniques for recommender systems for similar categorical datasets has been employed in industry for some time, a similar approach using item-based recommendations derived from user selections is chosen to approximate the distance between our rated items and all other items in our data set.
+Since the use of nearest neighbour techniques for recommender systems for similar categorical datasets has been employed in industry for some time, a similar approach using content-based recommendations derived from user selections is chosen to approximate the distance between our rated items and all other items in our data set.
+Approximate nearest neighbours doesn't compute the distance metric for every item in the set, only those that are statistically probable to be neighbours.
+This has the added advantage of being extremely fast when compared to other techniques, which for production applications where recommendations are needed in near-realtime is important.

 Two algorithms are constructed for the purposes of experimentation.
 The first is a recommender system with limited dimensionality and feature space we will call the 'basic' algorithm.
 The second is a recommender which leverages additional features engineered from a bayesian classifier we use to derive a new categorical feature called 'style'.
 This in conjunction with additional features selected from an ecommerce website makeup the dimensions we will use to construct a more complex algorithm we will call 'advanced'.